thatboyreegan/alx-low_level_programming/0x01-variables_if_else_while/README.md

-9-print_comb.c is a C program that prints all possible combinations of single-digit numbers 100-print_comb3.c is a C program that prints all possible different combinations of two digits 101-print_comb4.c is a C program that prints all possible different combinations of three digits
+9-print_comb.c is a C program that prints all possible combinations of single-digit numbers 100-print_comb3.c is a C program that prints all possible different combinations of two digits 101-print_comb4.c is a C program that prints all possible different combinations of three digits 102-print_comb5.c is a C program that prints all possible combinations of two two-digit numbers.